scottmc526/reactTube/README.md

-#Replicated youTube using React.js with help from a Udemy Tutorial
+#youTube style app using React.js

 #To Use:
 1. Clone / fork repo
 2. Npm install
 3. Npm start